Skip to content

 Protocol Property Description Valid Values Required

-UnitID The station identifier Values up to 247 Yes
+UnitID The station identifier Modbus RTU - 1 to 247.

 Address For Modbus TCP/IP, the IP address or host name